joakim-ribier/dotfiles/manjaro/README.md

     $ pacman -S community/jq
     ```

-* pgcli (`aur` repos) - A command line interface for Postgres with auto-completion and syntax highlighting
+* pgcli (from `pip`) - A command line interface for Postgres with auto-completion and syntax highlighting

     ```
-    $ pacman -S pgcli
+    $ pip install pgcli
     ```

 * qgit - A GIT GUI viewer built on Qt/C++